claire-west/svstudio-manual/docs/quickstart/editing-notes.md

 Notes can be selected by clicking on them.
 To select multiple notes at once, use the pointer tool to drag a bounding box around them.

+Select all notes in the current track or group with CTRL + A.

 ![Piano Roll Tools](/img/quickstart/piano-roll-tools.png)

 ![Selecting Multiple Notes](/img/quickstart/pencil-bounding-box.png)